DuyguGoksu/BrainstationCapstoneProject/README.md

 **`tempo:`** [as described in original source] The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

-**`duration_ms:`** Track durations in milliseconds
+**`duration_ms:`** Track durations in milliseconds.

 **`track_lyrics:`** lyrics added by merging with two separate datasets and Genius API as described above.

-**`compound:`** Compound sentiment score, calculated using the nltk.sentiment.vader package. (range: -1 to 1) - dropped for now, might add this back
+**`compound:`** Compound sentiment score, calculated using the nltk.sentiment.vader package. (range: -1 to 1) - experimented with only in notebook 1

-**`unique_cwc:`** Count of unique content words in each lyric, calculated using the spaCy package. - dropped for now, might add this back
+**`unique_cwc:`** Count of unique content words in each lyric, calculated using the spaCy package. - experimented with only in notebook 1

-In the cleaned lyrics dataframe, I added the following column which I will keep after merging with the main dataset.
-(I also created a token_count column, which I might change).
+After collecting lyrics with API calls to Lyrics Genius, cleaning and having gpt 3.5 to rate the lyrics with API calls to Open AI chat-completion, I have added the following columns:

 **`language:`** Abbreviation for the dominant language in the lyrics of a given track.

+**`Clear:`** Ratings from gpt from 1 to 10 on how clear song lyrics are.

+**`Relatable:`** Ratings from gpt from 1 to 10 on how relatable song lyrics are.

+**`Memorable:`** Ratings from gpt from 1 to 10 on how memorable song lyrics are.

+**`Engaging:`** Ratings from gpt from 1 to 10 on how engaging song lyrics are.

+**`Symbolic:`** Ratings from gpt from 1 to 10 on how symbolic song lyrics are.

+**`Lyrical:`** Ratings from gpt from 1 to 10 on how lyric-like (rather than another form of text) song lyrics are.

+**`Happy:`** Ratings from gpt from 1 to 10 on how happy the emotions conveyed in the song lyrics are.

+**`Surprised:`** Ratings from gpt from 1 to 10 on how surprised the emotions conveyed in the song lyrics are.

+**`Fearful:`** Ratings from gpt from 1 to 10 on how clear fearful the emotions conveyed in the song lyrics are.

+**`Angry:`** Ratings from gpt from 1 to 10 on how clear angry the emotions conveyed in the song lyrics are.

+**`Disgusted:`** Ratings from gpt from 1 to 10 on how disgusted the emotions conveyed in the song lyrics are.

+**`Sad:`** Ratings from gpt from 1 to 10 on how sad the emotions conveyed in the song lyrics are.